finnhodgkin/learn-phoenix-todo-example/README.md

 #### Remove the annoying 'are you sure' confirmation popup for deleting todos

-Todos should be really easy to manipulate so let's remove the popup alert from `index.html.eex`.
-It's a super easy fix, just delete
-` data: [confirm: "Are you sure?"],`.
+Todos should be really super easy to manipulate so the next step is to remove the popup alert from `index.html.eex`.
+It's a super easy fix, just delete ` data: [confirm: "Are you sure?"],`.

 #### Remove the Phoenix branding from the app layout

 The layout file (`templates/layout/app.html.eex`) holds all html content that's shared between many pages, for example css imports and html headers.
 By default Phoenix also includes a big logo and a link to 'Get Started' with Phoenix.
 Lets trash this.

 Delete everything inside and including the `<header>` tags to clean it up.